- Strategic Framework

 - New Narrative for Europe

-The ‘cultural and creative industries’, on the other hand, focus more on the further stages of the value chain, including the production and dissemination stages of industrial and manufacturing operations.
+Cultural and creative industries, on the other hand, focus more on the further stages of the value chain – including the production and dissemination stages of industrial and manufacturing operations.

-The cultural and creative sectors have an important role to play in the continuous transition of our societies, and are at the heart of the creative economy.
-Knowledge-intensive and based on individual creativity and talent, they generate considerable economic wealth and form European identity, culture and values.
+Cultural and creative sectors are important for ensuring the continued development of societies and are at the heart of the creative economy.
+Knowledge-intensive and based on individual creativity and talent, they generate considerable economic wealth; more importantly, they are critical to a shared sense of European identity, culture and values.
 They show above-average growth and create jobs – particularly for young people – while strengthening social cohesion.

 The European Union (EU) supports Cultural and Creative Sectors through: